Learn from Heterophily: Heterophilous Information-enhanced Graph Neural Network: Experiments

 \subsection{Performance}

 Table \ref{tab:nc_acc} shows a comparison of \model{} with other baselines.
-All methods are evaluated with node classification task, where both the mean accuracy and standard deviation are reported based on 10 public random splits.
+All methods are evaluated with node classification tasks, where both the mean accuracy and standard deviation are reported based on 10 public random splits.
 The average rank for each method is calculated across 9 datasets, with a lower rank indicating better performance.
 For each dataset, the best-performing methods are highlighted in \textbf{bold} and the runner-up methods are \underline{underlined}.
 For methods that augment general GNN baselines with heterophilous information (denoted as +Hi), we halve the embedding space to control the total number of parameters and time complexity, ensuring a fair comparison.
-If there is an improvement over the original methods, the results are displayed in blue.
+We use OOM to denote out-of-memory errors